 Buzzfeed obtained a leaked draft copy of Uganda's new anti-gay bill from human rights lawyer Nicholas Opiyo, who also worked on the previous case that overturned the last Ugandan anti-gay bill.
 It remains unclear when the new bill will be formally introduced to Parliament.

-Around 150 lawmakers agreed to support a bill banning homosexual acts Aug.
-6, just days after Uganda's top court nullified an earlier anti-gay law.
-The measure, to be treated as a "national priority," will be introduced once lawmakers return from recess later in August.
+In August, around 150 lawmakers agreed to support a bill banning homosexual acts.
+The action came days after Uganda's top court nullified the previous anti-gay law.
+Lawmakers then said the measure would be treated as a "national priority."

 "The illegal act of the Speaker tainted the process and rendered it a nullity."

-Ugandan LGBT people held their first pride parade following the Aug.
-1 ruling on Aug.
-9. Many wore masks to hide their identify for fear of violence.
+Ugandan LGBT people held their first pride parade on Aug.
+9 following the court's ruling.
+Many wore masks to hide their identify for fear of violence.
 Gay activist Moses Kimbugwe said the demonstrators, which numbered less than 200, were there to "walk for those who can't walk, who are afraid to walk."

 Ugandan President Museveni in February signed into law a bill that toughened already strict legislation against gay people.
 A panel from Museveni's party concluded that people are not born gay.
 Museveni has said that gay people are abnormal and that some lesbians may be suffering from "sexual starvation."

 Human Rights Watch and Amnesty International said in mid-May after the anti-homosexuality law passed, there was a noticeable increase of "arbitrary arrests, police abuse and extortion, loss of employment, evictions and homelessness."
 They said services by health providers for LGBT scaled back for fear of prosecution.